isomerpages/moe-angmokiopri/_our-achievements/Our Staff.md

 <p>Soh Mei Ling</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Contributions and commitment to the smooth organisation of the 2024 National
+<p>Contributions and commitment to the organisation of the National School
-School Games</p>
+Games</p>
 </td>
 </tr>
 </tbody>